hopkiw/guest-agent/README.md

 On both operating systems, the metadata script runner implements support for running user provided startup scripts and shutdown scripts.

-Functionality can be disabled and settings provided in the instance_configs.cfg file.

 Packaging configuration files are provided for Debian, RPM and Googet packages.
-On Linux, these packages contain systemd (or upstart, on EL6 systems) configurations for running the agent and the metadata scripts.
+On Linux, these packages also contain systemd (or upstart, on EL6 systems) configurations for running the agent and the metadata scripts.

 The Linux guest environment is written in Go.
 The design of the agent is detailed in the sections below.

+## Technical details

+### Packages

+The packaging configuration in this repo produces the following packages:

+* google-guest-agent-$VERSION.el$DIST.rpm, where DIST can be 6, 7, or 8
+* google-guest-agent_$VERSION_amd64.deb
+* google-compute-engine-windows.x86_64.$VERSION.goo
+* google-compute-engine-metadata-scripts.x86_64.$VERSION.goo

-#### Logging
+### Logging

 The guest agent and metadata script runner use the guest-logging-go library to log to the serial port, the relevant system logger (syslog or windows event